Side Effects of Macular Degeneration and How They Affect Everyday Life

 4. Trouble Reading and Writing

-Small print becomes nearly impossible to read without magnifiers or large-print materials.
-Even signing a check or writing notes can become a challenge.
+Small print becomes nearly impossible to read without magnifiers.
+Signing checks or writing notes can also become challenging.

 5. Sensitivity to Bright Light and Glare